Boating + Watersports

 Kamloops Lake isn't the only place to put your boat in the water, The South Thomson River is also a busy spot in the summer months with a boat launch at Pioneer Park Downtown (Limited Trailer Parking) McArthur Park and a cement launch just off River Road in Valleyview.

-Lake Access: The South Thompson River has three access points.
+Access: The South Thompson River has three access points.
 The first is at Pioneer Park with a concrete launch and limited parking.
-The second, at River Road in Valleyview, a concrete slab launch with limited parking and the third is located at McArthur Island Park.
-Note: this launch is only accessible when the water is at a higher level.
+River Road in Valleyview, a concrete slab launch with limited parking and the third is located at McArthur Island Park.
+Note: this launch is only accessible when the water is high.

 Lake Access: There are boat launches from Little Shuswap Lake through to Mara Lake and the Eagle River, and most are free to use.